-If there is a problem with the remote entry system make sure to take ALL remote entry transmitters with you to the dealership, this will aid in troubleshooting the problem.
+If there is any potential remote keyless entry problem with your vehicle, ensure ALL remote entry transmitters are brought to the dealership, to aid in troubleshooting.

-Unlocking the doors
+Unlocking the doors 🖑

-- 1. Press 1 and release to unlock the driver's door.
-Note: The interior lamps will illuminate. - 2.
-Press and release again within three seconds to unlock all the doors and the liftgate (wagon).
+1. Press 1 and release to unlock the driver's door.
+Note: The interior lamps will illuminate.

+2. With the all-door remote entry, press $\mathbf{\hat{h}}$ and release again within three seconds to unlock all the doors.

-The remote entry system comes with an illuminated entry feature.
-This feature turns on the interior lamps for 25 seconds or until the ignition is turned to the ON position.
-If the dome lamp control is in the off position the illuminated entry feature will not work.
+The remote entry system activates the illuminated entry feature.
+This feature turns on the interior lamps for 25 seconds or until the ignition is turned to the 3 (ON) position.
+The dome lamp control must be set to the ON position in order for the illuminated entry feature to operate.